 What’s the best mulch for my vegetable garden?
 It’s a question a lot of people are asking now this time of year, when people are thinking about what to plant when the weather is more amenable.
 The fact is the best mulch depends on your needs

-Michigan State University educates students about the positive uses of mulch in gardening from research they have gathered.
+Michigan State University has been studying the issue and found several positive uses of mulch in gardening.
 From their studies, they report that:

-- Over time, mulch breaks down and adds rich humus and nutrients back to the soil
+Over time, leaf mulch breaks down and adds rich humus and nutrients back to the soil.

 So, this summer, to get that great vegetable garden, contact us and let’s talk about how much mulch you need and what type of mulch you need.